Orlando Robinson NBA Preview vs. the Hornets

 Orlando Robinson Insights vs. the Hornets

-- Robinson is responsible for taking 2.3% of his team's field goal attempts this season with 5.4 per game.
+- This season, Robinson has made 3.0 shots from the floor per game, which accounts for 2.9% of his team's total makes.

-- Robinson's Heat average 99.8 possessions per game, which ranks 16th among NBA teams, while the Hornets are one of the league's slowest with 101.6 possessions per contest.
+- The Heat rank 18th in possessions per game with 99.6.
+His opponents, the Hornets, have one of the slowest tempos with 101.5 possessions per contest.

-- Allowing 121.3 points per contest, the Hornets are the 26th-ranked squad in the NBA defensively.
+- Defensively, the Hornets are 26th in the league, conceding 121 points per game.

-- The Hornets allow 45.1 rebounds per game, ranking 23rd in the NBA.
+- The Hornets are the 23rd-ranked squad in the league, giving up 45 rebounds per contest.

-- Conceding 27 assists per contest, the Hornets are the 21st-ranked team in the NBA.
+- The Hornets concede 27.1 assists per game, 22nd-ranked in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!